 The photo to the right shows a young 17 or 18 year old Karl King in his uniform from the Neddermeyer Band of Columbus, Ohio.
 The letters A. F. M. for the American Federation of Musicians are seen on his collar.

-town band in Canton stirred his love and talent for music, so at the age
+The local town band in Canton stirred his love and talent for music, so

-of eleven he bought a cornet with money earned by selling newspapers and
+at the age of eleven he bought a cornet with money earned by selling newspapers

 which he played in the Canton Marine Band (made up of boys his own

 Karl's only formal music instruction consisted of four piano lessons and one harmony lesson from a musical show director, William Bradford.
 Since his formal education ended with completion of the eighth grade, he then set about learning the printing trade as an apprentice.
 Composing at night, Karl worked at the printer's shop during the day.